NTF-KURAMA/NTF-KURAMA/README.md

-### NTF Display
+### NTF Sensor
 <b>
-This is a display where show time,date,weather update, Alert,Video and Gameplay.
+This is a sensor for alert Upcoming works and problems.
 </b>